oxyno-zeta/s3-proxy/docs/index.md

 See more information on these features in the "Feature Guide".

+## Advanced interfaces

+Looking for more advanced interfaces.
+Take a look on this project: [s3-proxy-interfaces](https://github.com/oxyno-zeta/s3-proxy-interfaces).

+Provided interfaces in the project are really simple and based on NGinX template.
+Those are React based, with Material design and with customization.

 ## Want to contribute ?

 - Read the [CONTRIBUTING guide](./CONTRIBUTING.md)